overhangio/tutor/docs/quickstart.rst

 The whole procedure should require less than 10 minutes, on a server with a good bandwidth.
 Note that your host environment will not be affected in any way, since everything runs inside docker containers.
 Root access is not even necessary.

 There's a lot more to Tutor than that!
-To understand what Tutor does and how it works, take a look at the :ref:`introduction <intro>`.
+To understand what Tutor does and how it works, take a look at the :ref:`getting started guide <gettingstarted>`.